Ifihan/store-rest-api/README.md

 - GET/ store/ <string:name> - To return data about the given store name.
 - GET/ store - Return a list of all the stores.
 - POST/ store/ <string:name> /item - Create an item inside a specific store with a given name.
-- GET/ store /<string:name> /item - Gets all the iems in a specific store.
+- GET/ store /<string:name> /item - Gets all the items in a specific store.